Fine Alpine Art

 Swiss humanists of the 16th century were fascinated by the mountains

-The craze for mountains really took off in Switzerland in the 16th century, within a circle of humanists, at a time when the climate was warming up and Europe had been warmer since around 1450.
-Conrad Gessner (1516-1565), one of these humanists, author of a Letter on the admiration of the mountains, considered them to be a particularly privileged and special environment:
+The mountain craze really took off in 16th-century Switzerland, among a circle of humanists, at a time when global warming had been bringing a more Soft climate to Europe since around 1450.
+Conrad Gessner (1516-1565), one of these humanists and author of a Lettre sur l'admiration de la montagne (Letter on the admiration of mountains), considered mountains to be a particularly privileged and special environment:

 "Here, in a deep and religious silence, from the top of the sublime mountain ridges, one could almost perceive the harmony, if there is one, of the celestial spheres."